gagnierjoshua/Party-Pooper/README.md

-# Party-Pooper
+# Party-Pooper - Arduino Project
-A Bluetooth/Wifi Device &amp; Phone App that assists in potty training a toddler
+A Bluetooth/Wi-Fi device &amp; Phone App that assists in potty training a toddler

 ## Parts of Device: